 The advantage of the workers’ comp system is that payment comes more quickly than it would in a personal injury claim.
 But the workers’ compensation timeline will vary for each person, depending on the facts of the case and if appeals are appropriate and/or necessary.

 Are you suffering from an occupational disease or workplace injury?
 Applying for benefits can be confusing for those who are unfamiliar with the process.
 Small errors could delay the payment of benefits or result in denials.
-Let an experienced Boston workers’ compensation attorney at Kelly & Associates Injury Lawyers make the process smoother for you.
+Let an experienced Boston workers’ compensation attorney at Michael Kelly Injury Lawyers make the process smoother for you.

 Call or contact us for a free consultation.

 - 2 Timeline Of A Workers’ Compensation Claim In Boston

 - 3 What Can Lead To Workers’ Compensation Denials?